OctopusDeploy/blog/blog/2022-07/gitlab-external-feeds/index.md

 To deploy both of these using Octopus, first you need to add them to the Maven registry so Octopus can find and deploy them.

 The `maven-push` section of the build definition is where the artifacts are uploaded to the Maven registry.
-Note that there are 2 `mvn deploy:deploy-file` commands defined in the `script` section.
+Note that there are 2 `mvn deploy:deploy-file` commands defined in the script section.
 The first `deploy` command uploads the `.war` file that was compiled in the `java-build` stage to the registry.

 Unlike the web component, the Flyway piece is already compiled, you just need to zip then upload it to the registry.
 The `zip` command zips the contents of the `flyway` folder.

-Next, use the directions from Matt Casperson's [blog post about deploying and consuming ZIP files from Maven](https://octopus.com/blog/deploy-and-consume-zip-files-from-maven), to upload the `.zip` file to a Maven registry.
+Next, use the directions from Matt Casperson's [post about deploying and consuming ZIP files from Maven](https://octopus.com/blog/deploy-and-consume-zip-files-from-maven), to upload the `.zip` file to a Maven registry.

 ![package registry showing 2 packages](gitlab-maven-packages.png)